cryptiumlabs/juvix/doc/Witch/intro-to-witch.md

     [Koka](https://koka-lang.github.io/koka/doc/index.html),
     [Eff](https://www.eff-lang.org), [Frank](https://github.com/frank-lang) and
-    [Effekt](https://effekt-lang.org), and have implementation in all major functional programming languages, what guarantees that our approach is based in research and real-world experiences, and not something we hacked together over the weekend.
+    [Effekt](https://effekt-lang.org), and have implementation in all major functional programming languages.
+This guarantees that our approach is based in research and real-world experiences, and not something we hacked together over the weekend.